bsl/send-sds/README.md

-libmidisd provides utilities for sending SDS (MIDI Sample Dump Standard) files to samplers from Linux using the ALSA MIDI API.
+send-sds provides utilities for sending SDS (MIDI Sample Dump Standard) files to samplers from Linux using the ALSA MIDI API.

 To convert an audio file to SDS, I use [libsndfile][1]'s sndfile-convert